 As if there aren’t already enough things to stress over in pregnancy—what to eat, what chemicals to avoid, etc.—adding in a pandemic takes worrying to a whole new level.
-And with the approval of the first COVID-19 vaccines in the United States, this brings yet another question to the mix: is it safe to receive this vaccine if you are pregnant?
+And with the approval of three COVID-19 vaccines in the United States, this brings yet another question to the mix: is it safe to receive this vaccine if you are pregnant?

 - The American College of Obstetricians and Gynecologists

 Additionally, the Centers for Disease Control & Prevention as well as the World Health Organization are also advising that pregnant people have access to this vaccine.